 See Figure~\ref{2verts}. \fullqed \end{proof}

 Let $u$ and $v$ be two distinct sites in $S$.
 Let $D$ denote the doubleton $\{u,v\}$.
 The \emph{bisector} between $u$ and $v$ (with respect to their assigned weights), denoted as $\beta^*(u,v)$, is defined to be the set of arcs of $P^*$ whose corresponding primal arcs have their tail in $\Vor_{D,\wt}(u)$ and their head in $\Vor_{D,\wt}(v)$.
-In other words, $\beta^*(u,v)$ is the set of duals of arcs of $P$ whose tail is closer (w.r.t. $\wt$) to $u$ than to $v$, and whose head is closer to $v$ than to $u$.
+In other words, $\beta^*(u,v)$ is the set of duals of arcs of $P$ whose tail is closer (with respect to $\wt$) to $u$ than to $v$, and whose head is closer to $v$ than to $u$.
 Note that, unless we explicitly say otherwise, the bisector $\beta^*(u,v)$ is a directed object, and $\beta^*(v,u)$ consists of the reverses of the arcs of $\beta^*(u,v)$.
 Bisectors satisfy the following crucial property.